February 20, 2023

 Wallet presents a dashboard that displays a customer’s active and completed orders.
 People can choose an order to view details about it, like the items they ordered and fulfillment information for shipping and pickup.

-The Wallet Orders schema defines the fields you use to provide order data like product descriptions, order status, contact information, and shipping and pickup details, including estimated arrival dates, addresses, tracking numbers, and pickup instructions.
+The Wallet Orders schema defines the properties you use to provide order data like product descriptions, order status, contact information, and shipping and pickup details, including estimated arrival dates, addresses, tracking numbers, and pickup instructions.
 Wallet displays the information you supply within consistent, system-defined interfaces.
-To help people get the information they need quickly and conveniently, supply as much information as you can, using the fields that match your order processes.
+To help people get the information they need quickly and conveniently, supply as much information as you can, using the properties that match your order processes.

 Provide fulfillment information as soon as it’s available, and keep the status up to date.
 When you supply fulfillment data or you change the status of an order, the system updates the order information and can automatically send a notification to customers.
 The system uses the fulfillment status you report to update the order’s current status to a value like Order Placed, Processing, Ready for Pickup, Picked Up, Out for Delivery, Delivered, or — if something goes wrong — Issue or Canceled.
 For guidance on describing a status, see Displaying order and fulfillment details.